2021 Vault Rankings

 Winston has long been identified with several prominent corporate brands, and the firm represents a range of Fortune 100 companies in diverse transactions and litigation.
 Its work for Panasonic includes numerous antitrust cartel investigations and litigations around the world, including defeat of a major price-fixing consumer class action.
 JPMorgan Chase, Goldman Sachs, Discover, Wells Fargo, and other big financial institutions regularly tap Winston to handle a host of matters ranging from large corporate financings to litigation and class actions to investigations and regulatory matters.
 NFL Players Association go-to litigator Jeffrey Kessler has earned notoriety for the firm (and ire from the NFL) for his representation of players such as Tom Brady, Ray Rice, Adrian Peterson, and Ezekiel Elliott in high-profile arbitration hearings.

 Winston isn’t focused only on bringing in all-star attorneys; it also is committed to bringing in top talent to promote professional development and wellness.
-With talent strategy expert Sue Manch at the helm, the firm has brought in a talented team that includes a career coach, diversity and inclusion professional, and professional trainer.
-The firm offers multiple outlets for attorneys to develop professionally and personally, including Winston University training programs, the Winston for Good Corporate Social Responsibility program, Diversity & Inclusion affinity groups for Black, Latina/o, Asian, LGBTQ, and women attorneys, and Winston Wellness initiatives focused on attorney mental health.
+With talent strategy expert Sue Manch at the helm, the firm has put together a talent team that includes a career coach, diversity and inclusion professional, and professional trainer.
+The firm offers multiple outlets for attorneys to develop professionally and personally, including Winston University training programs, the Winston for Good Corporate Social Responsibility program, Diversity & Inclusion affinity groups for Black, Latinx, Asian, LGBTQ, and women attorneys, and Winston Wellness initiatives focused on attorney mental health.

 News & Awards